hychen39/javascript_teach/ch13/ch_13_part_1.md

    - The value will be passed to the resolve handler.
      - The `value` can be another promise object.
    - The promise object will change to the fulfilled state after the `resolve` function is called.
+   - Its resolve handler will be placed in the Micro-task Queue.
 5. Call the `reject(reason)` function to reject the promise object.
    - The `reason` will be passed to the reject handler.
      - The `reason` is usually an error object.
    - The promise object will change to the rejected state after the `reject` function is called.
+   - Its reject handler will be placed in the Micro-task Queue.

 </div>